Is it possible to become a day trader in 7 steps? Absolutely. But you can’t just dive right in and expect to thrive immediately.

 It takes time to understand how the market works, find your strategy, and find your day trader stride.

 If you want to become a successful day trader, you need to start with the right mindset.
 You need to dedicate time, discipline, and effort to your trading, starting with your trading education.
 Ready to get started the smart way?
 You’re in the right place.

 This is your seven-step guide on how to become a day trader.
 Let’s get to it!

 - 1 What Is Day Trading?

-- 4 Key Tips on How to Become a Successful Day Trader
+- 8 Key Tips on How I Became a Successful Day Trader

-- 5 The Bottom Line About How to Become a Day Trader
+- 11 How to Become a Day Trader: The Bottom Line

 What Is Day Trading?

-For example, let’s say you buy shares in Company X because you expect the price to go up that day.
-Then, you sell your shares on the same day.
-If you did your research and opened and closed your position at the right times, you ended up with a profit.
+For example, let’s say you buy shares in Company X, expecting the price to rise.
+Then, you sell your shares the same day.
+If you plan the trade well, you end up with a profit.